krsilveira/Random-Fact-Generator-Applicaion/README.md

 # Usage

-When a user creates an account, they are able to recieve random facts.
+When a user creates an account, they are able to receive random facts.
 They are also able to favorite/save a fact and share to Facebook or Twitter.